H. V. Evatt: Relatives

-Death

-In 1962, Evatt was suffering from stress and was persuaded to retire from the bench.
-He also suffered from arteriosclerosis which contributed to his declining health.
-He died from pneumonia in Canberra on 2 November 1965, aged 71.

 Literary works

 During his life, Evatt had a varied career as a writer, covering such topics as law and labour history.
 His book on the politics of the Rum Rebellion is still considered relevant, although others disagree with Evatt's view.
 Evatt contributed an article on "Cricket and the British Commonwealth" to the 1949 edition of the Wisden Cricketer's Almanack.